nikhilpurwant/google-adk-mcp/README.md

 1. ✅ Use **Google ADK (Agent Developer Kit)** to build an agent.
 2. 🔌 Connect that agent to an existing **MCP server** that exposes functionality of the `repair_world_application` (e.g., creating and viewing repair requests).

-The MCP server is not implemented here — it's assumed to be already available (e.g., from [mcp-server-repairworld](https://github.com/your-org/mcp-server-repairworld)).
+The agent uses MCP server from the pypi repo - [mcp-server-repairworld](https://pypi.org/project/mcp-server-repairworld/).

 ---